-The analog input for the ADS548x consists of an analog pseudo-differential buffer followed by a bipolar transistor T&H. The analog buffer isolates the source driving the input of the ADC from any internal switching and presents a high impedance that is easy to drive at high input frequencies, compared to an ADC without a buffered input.
+The analog input for the ADS548x consists of an analog pseudo-differential buffer followed by a bipolar transistor T & H. The analog buffer isolates the source driving the input of the ADC from any internal switching and presents a high impedance to drive at high input frequencies, as compared to an ADC without a buffered input.
 The input common-mode is set internally through a $1000-\Omega$ resistor connected from 3.1 V to each of the inputs.
 This configuration results in a differential input impedance of 2 k Ω at 0 Hz.
+Figure 30 estimates the package parasitics before soldering to a board.
+Each board is different, but soldering to the board will likely add 1 - 2 pF to the input capacitance.

-Figure 60.
-Analog Input Circuit
+Figure 30.
+Analog Input Circuit (unsoldered package)

 For a full-scale differential input, each of the differential lines of the input signal (pins 11 and 12) swings symmetrically between (3.1 V + 0.75 V) and (3.1 V - 0.75 V).
 This range means that each input has a maximum signal swing of 1.5 V{PP} for a total differential input signal swing of 3 V{PP} .
-Operation below 3 V{PP} is allowable, with the characteristics of performance versus input amplitude demonstrated in Figure 6 through Figure 10.
-For instance, for performance at 2 V{PP} rather than 3 V{PP} , refer to the SNR and SFDR at -3.5 dBFS (0 dBFS = 3 V{PP}).
+Operation below 3 V{PP} is allowable, with the characteristics of performance versus input amplitude demonstrated in Figure 8 through Figure 10.
+For instance, for performance at 2 V{PP} rather than 3 V{PP} , refer to the SNR and SFDR at -3.5 dBFS (0 dBFS =

+3 V{PP}).
 The maximum swing is determined by the internal reference voltage generator, eliminating the need for any external circuitry for this purpose.
-The primary degradation visible if the max amplitude is kept to 2 V{PP} is ~3 dBc of SNR compared to using 3 V{PP} , while SFDR will be the same or even improved.
-The smaller input signal will also likely help any components in the signal chain prior to the ADC to be more linear and provide better distortion.
+The primary degradation visible if the maximum amplitude is kept to 2 V{PP} is ~3 dBc of SNR compared to using 3 V{PP}, while SFDR is the same or even improved.
+The smaller input signal also possibly helps any components in the signal chain prior to the ADC to be more linear and provide better distortion.

 The ADS548x performs optimally when the analog inputs are driven differentially.
-The circuit in Figure 61 shows one possible configuration using an RF transformer with termination either on the primary or on the secondary of the transformer.
+The circuit in Figure 31 shows one possible configuration using an RF transformer with termination either on the primary or on the secondary of the transformer.
 If voltage gain is required, a step-up transformer can be used.

-Figure 61.
+Figure 31.
 Converting a Single-Ended Input to a Differential Signal Using an RF Transformer